hydroperx/metrodesign.js/README.md

 ## Status

 - **Live tiles:** Live tiles were included in the former [library](https://github.com/hydroperx/metro-jan-26-2025.js).
-They are not supported currently.
-Maybe someday.
+They are being re-implemented for this library yet.

 ## Documentation